Art Exhibition Space

 - Total floor area is approximately 3m x 5m = 15 square metres

-- There are four walls with six wall panels with a combination of a track hanging system and pin boards that can be used (not all walls have both options).
+- There is a track hanging system and pin boards that can be used (not all walls have both options).

 - The front of the gallery opens off the library foyer.

 - The rear of the gallery has two swing doors that open through to a meeting room.

 - There is a track lighting system with small spotlights which can be adjusted.

 If you would like assistance with hanging your exhibition, please let us know.
 We suggest you come in and have a look if you are not familiar with the space.